 When it comes to solving the multiple login challenge, NSU is not alone.
 In a recent survey of students from two- and four-year schools across the U.S., 42% said that—even if they have a centralized college app like MyNSU—they still have to log in to 3-4 additional sites/applications to access campus information.
 Ludanova says the extra steps are a function of data security, which can’t be solved by one institution or one vendor in a quick fashion.
 But because providing a more seamless experience is both an NSU and Ellucian priority, she looks forward to continuing to partner on solutions that make students’ lives easier without compromising security.

 “I want to feel more emotionally connected to campus life.”

 The survey also found that the majority of students are looking for digital technologies that make them feel more emotionally connected to their college.

-And it’s not just traditional four-year college students who are looking to participate in student organisations and campus events through a central app: 100% of students who work full time agreed that they would be more willing to participate if they could do so through a centralised app.
+And it’s not just traditional four-year college students who are looking to participate in student organizations and campus events through a central app: 100% of students who work full time agreed that they would be more willing to participate if they could do so through a centralized app.

-That’s why prioritising app offerings is critical for institutions that are looking to engage non-traditional students and maintain relationships from recruiting through graduation and beyond.
+That’s why prioritizing app offerings is critical for institutions that are looking to engage non-traditional students and maintain relationships from recruiting through graduation and beyond.

-Peters notes that she belongs to a number of campus organisations and Facebook groups that help her feel emotionally engaged.
-She’s part of a Golden Key International Honour Society with chapters all over the world, and she’ll continue to use her mobile Facebook app to network with peers even after graduation.
+Peters notes that she belongs to a number of campus organizations and Facebook groups that help her feel emotionally engaged.
+She’s part of a Golden Key International Honor Society with chapters all over the world, and she’ll continue to use her mobile Facebook app to network with peers even after graduation.

 Looking to the future